• Skip to primary navigation

 Instructions

-• Cream the butter, molasses, and brown sugar.
+• In a large bowl, cream the butter, molasses, and brown sugar.

-• Add in the eggs and vanilla and mix until combined.
+• Add in the eggs and vanilla and mix until combined and smooth

-• Add the dry ingredients into the bowl and mix until combined and a soft dough is formed.
+• Add the dry ingredients into the wet ingredients bowl and mix until combined and a soft dough is formed.

 • Transfer the dough to the center of some parchment paper or plastic wrap, covering and pressing the dough into a disc.